 Measuring differences in the index values, change detection algorithms show the stressed zones and help understand the weather extremity impact in the area of interest.
 As displayed in the snapshot above, the territory of 135.26 square kilometers suffered the most (a sum of orange and red highlighted areas).
 The GIS analysis results help assess the field damage, attesting to the importance of change detection data in crop insurance.

-The obtained GIS information is ultimately useful in farm management decision-making to save crops and mitigate yield losses.
+The obtained GIS information is ultimately useful in agricultural decision-making to save crops and mitigate yield losses.
 For example, the plants’ state can be improved with fertilization, precision irrigation, and other relevant field operations.

 Change Detection In GIS For Non-Commercial Use